-For cMT / cMT X models, only events with "save to history" option selected in the Event (Alarm) Log settings can be displayed in the Event Display object.
-The events that are not set to be saved in the history can be displayed using the Alarm Bar or Alarm Display object.

-Setting Description When an event is acknowledged, the value specified in the Acknowledge Value field under the Message tab of the Event (Alarm) Log settings will be outputted to the Acknowledge address of the Event Display object.
-For more information, see "7 Event Log".
-Acknowledge value for Event/Alarm Display object Acknowledge value: 11 Scrolling If enabled, the value in the designated control address indicates the number of lines to be scrolled down.
-The minimal value is 0, which indicates the first line.
+Setting Description Mode The available modes are: [Real-time] and [History].
+Real-time All the events triggered since HMI starts up are displayed.
+History All events are displayed.
+Scrolling If enabled, the value in the designated control address indicates the control number of lines to be scrolled down.
+The minimal value is 0, which address indicates the first line.
+History When in History mode and if: Control [Enable reading multiple histories] is not selected The history files are sorted by date and each file is given an index which is expressed as the number of days before today.

-History Control

-• [Enable reading multiple histories] is not selected

-The history files are sorted by date and each file is given an index which is expressed as the number of days before today.
 0: today, 1: yesterday, and so on.
 The history control address is used to specify the history file to be displayed.

-• [Enable reading multiple histories] is selected

-Displays a list of events triggered in multiple days.
+[Enable reading multiple histories] is selected Displays a list of events triggered in multiple days.
 The display range is formed by two consecutive addresses.
 Please note that the history control address is defined differently in "Number of days" mode and in "Specific days" mode.